 Attorney Jeffrey Kantowitz concentrates his practice in the areas of land use, affordable housing, zoning, and general civil and appellate litigation throughout New Jersey.
 Widely respected for his integrity, professionalism, and commitment to the highest ethical standards, his clients include families, individuals, privately held businesses, and publicly traded companies.

 Jeffrey's land use and litigation work has taken him to communities throughout New Jersey.
 He regularly litigates in the courts of New Jersey, having argued cases before the New Jersey Supreme Court, the Appellate Division of the Superior Court, and various state trial courts - Law and Chancery Divisions of the Superior Court.
 (Before its demise, he often appeared before the New Jersey Council on Affordable Housing (COAH)).
-He counsels land owners and developers, and he has presented applications before numerous planning and zoning boards across the State.
+He counsels landowners, developers, and on occasion, objecting persons, regarding land development applications.
+He has appeared and presented applications for development before numerous planning and zoning boards of adjustment throughout the State.
 He has also lectured and written on issues related to affordable housing law, land use law, and the Open Public Records Act (OPRA).

-ALERT: COVID-19 and rules regarding social distancing have affected the meetings and agendas of many municipal governing bodies, planning and zoning boards around the State of New Jersey, including the scheduling, noticing, and methods of hearings on ordinances and for land development applications.
-Practices vary widely throughout the State, as boards and governing bodies apply the guidelines and precautions associated with COVID-19 to State law pertaining to the conduct of public meetings and board hearings.
-Persons and applicants would be well advised to seek legal guidance to negotiate the new landscape created by COVID-19.
+REMAINING EFFECTS OF PRACTICES UNDER COVID-19: A few of the rules and regulations regarding social distancing that were implemented during the COVID-19 pandemic, and that affected the meetings and agendas of many municipal governing bodies, planning and zoning boards around the State of New Jersey, have remained in place with certain municipal boards.
+For example, some boards still hold meetings virtually including the scheduling, noticing, and methods of hearings for land development applications.
+Practices vary widely throughout the State.
+Persons and applicants would be well advised to seek legal guidance to negotiate methods and procedures respecting municipal boards.

 A diligent advocate, Jeffrey is known for his unwavering commitment to his clients, his deep knowledge of the law, his passion for pursuing what is right and fair, and his effort to provide practical, cost effective counsel.
 These qualities have earned him the respect of various state and local government boards and agencies throughout the State.
-He also receives high praise from colleagues and clients, having received a 10 rating on attorney rating website Avvo as well as consistent recognition as a Super Lawyer.
-For methodology see Super Lawyers and Avvo.
+He also receives high praise from colleagues and clients, having received recognition as a Super Lawyer more than a dozen times.
+For methodology see Super Lawyers.
 No aspect of this advertisement has been approved by the Supreme Court of New Jersey.

 Such midpoint reviews may present development opportunities for landowners and developers in towns, where it can be demonstrated that previously approved Compliance Plans do not provide a realistic opportunity to meet the town’s affordable housing obligations.